 Horseback riding in Iceland is a MUST if you love horses!

 I sure do.
 I grew up riding occasionally, and try to go whenever I get the chance…which isn’t nearly as often as I’d like.
-So, when I saw horseback riding in my “Things to do in Iceland” research, I knew it had to happen.
-Read on about our relaxed, but exiting and beautiful day exploring the area around Selfoss!
+So, when I saw horseback riding in Iceland my “Things to do in Iceland” research, I knew it had to happen.
+Read on about our my relaxed, but exciting and beautiful day exploring the area around Selfoss – including my horseback riding adventure!

 In this article: